How Retailers Leverage the Value Exchange Economy

 Related story: The Quadruple Value of Connected Customers

-Richard Jones is the CMO at Cheetah Digital, a cross-channel customer engagement solution provider for the modern marketer.
+Richard Jones is the chief marketing officer at Cheetah Digital, a cross-channel customer engagement solution provider for the modern marketer.
 He oversees a global team that is responsible for all aspects of the brand, demand generation, digital marketing, corporate communications, and sales development.
 With more than 20 years of marketing, sales and strategy experience, Jones was previously the CEO of Wayin, a global leader in zero-party data collection and activation.
 There, he helped many of the world’s leading brands such as Daily Mail Group, NHL, Bauer Media, Vodafone, Priceline.com, Reckitt Benckiser, Air New Zealand, and Manchester City FC create zero-party data strategies.